scottjsimpson/NetCoreAngular/README.md

 .NET Core Angular Project

 A demo project for a Recruitment web application.
-Same models as another repository, such as, Jobs and recrutiers.
+Same models as another repository, such as, Jobs and recruiters.

 Currently has Azure blob storage built in for the Recruiter and Company profile pictures.